Base26

 In Software 1.0, we manually translated expert knowledge into programs, creating software artifacts that were 99% code and 1% data.
 In Software 2.0, a paradigm articulated by Andrej Karpathy, we automatically distilled vast datasets via training into neural network weights, creating software artifacts that were 1% code and 99% data.

 The rise of Large Language Models introduces a third path, enabling us to program in the most intuitive interface of all: 26 letters of the English alphabet.
-As the lines between programmer and prompter, and code and data, continue to blur, we must ask: What will the Software 3.0 of tomorrow look like?
+As the lines between programmer and prompter, and code and data, continue to blur, an idea as old as computation itself resurfaces with a new twist: Prompt = Code = Data (, ).
+What will the Software 3.0 of tomorrow look like?

-Base26 is built on a single, core belief: that the most profound technological progress will come not from “better code” or “bigger data”, but from the rigorous, creative exploration of the entire spectrum between them.
-We are testing this thesis by building neuro-symbolic AI systems that solve problems where digital intelligence is applied to the physical world (for full thesis , ).
+Base26 is building PLT (Programming Language Theory) for Software 3.0—formal abstractions for systems that move fluidly between neural and symbolic computation.
+We believe the most profound technological progress will come not from “better code” or “bigger data,” but from the rigorous, creative exploration of the entire spectrum between them.
 If you are a builder, researcher, or just plain curious, we invite you to connect ().